PD5DJ/OpenTX-V2P-C2P/README.md

 # OpenTX-V2P-C2P
 OpenTX Custom lua scripts.

-Cell to Battery % Converter script.

-Converts Frsky vfas sensor voltage to battery percentage to be used in OTX enviroment.
+Converts Frsky VFAS & MLVSS/FLVSS sensor voltage to battery percentage to be used in OTX enviroment.

 Scripts can be used on any OpenTX based radio.